sapols/JPL-CUSeniorProjects/README.md

  - Dean Moser

 ## Sponsor
-This project is sponsored by NASA Jet Propulsion Laboratory, with Marcel Llopis providing advice and oversight for the work.
+This project is sponsored by NASA's Jet Propulsion Laboratory, with Marcel Llopis providing advice and oversight for the work.

 ## Usage